Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 ensuring that only authorised personnel are granted access to restricted areas

+## Software Development Process

+Identity was developed using a combination of Agile and Behaviour-driven development methodologies.
+As a proof-of-concept project for academia, a focus was kept on developing a working Minimal Viable Product (MVP) rather than an unfinished all-features product.

+### Agile

+Agile methodology revolutionizes project management with a focus on an iterative and incremental approach, emphasizing adaptability, collaboration, and continuous improvement.
+By breaking down projects into smaller goals, Agile empowers developers to respond quickly to challenges and changes, ensuring the final product aligns with stakeholders\' needs and expectations.
+Focusing on regular feedback, cross-functional teamwork, and open communication, Agile can deliver high-quality, innovative solutions that keep pace with the ever-changing requirements of a project.

+Key aspects of Agile methodology suited to this project are:

+-   An iterative and incremental approach to project management

+-   Emphasis on adaptability and flexibility

+-   Breaking down projects into smaller, manageable tasks

+-   Setting short-term goals and adjusting as needed

+-   Incorporating regular feedback and open communication

+![Text, whiteboard Description automatically generated](./images/thesis/media/image6.jpg){width="4.677083333333333in" height="2.9423108048993876in"}

+Figure : Agile

+### Behaviour-driven development

+Behaviour-driven development (BDD) builds upon test-driven development (TDD) to enhance communication and collaboration between technical and non-technical stakeholders.
+While TDD focuses on writing tests before implementing code, BDD takes it further by emphasizing clear, concise language to define requirements and acceptance criteria, ensuring a shared understanding of software behaviour across the team (Wynne, 2017).

+Behaviour-driven development (BDD) is a methodology that bridges the gap between technical and non-technical stakeholders by emphasizing collaboration, communication and a shared understanding of the software\'s expected behaviour.
+BDD encourages using clear, concise, and easily understood language to define requirements and acceptance criteria, facilitating a common understanding among stakeholders.
+This approach promotes the development of high-quality software that meets user needs while minimizing misunderstandings, misinterpretations, and costly rework.

+Key aspects of Behaviour-driven development:

+-   Collaboration between technical and non-technical stakeholders

+-   Emphasis on a shared understanding of software behaviour

+-   A clear, concise, and easy-to-understand language for requirements

+-   User story-driven approach to defining features

+-   Specification by example to ensure accurate implementation

+-   Test-driven development to validate expected behaviour

+-   Continuous feedback and adjustment to meet user needs and expectations

+![What is BDD? - Behavior Driven Development cycle.](./images/thesis/media/image7.png){width="5.270138888888889in" height="2.3828412073490814in"}

+Figure : Behaviour-driven development Cycle

+### Minimal viable product

+A minimal viable product (MVP) is a simplified working version of a product for release with just enough features to satisfy early adopters and gather valuable user feedback.

+![Diagram Description automatically
+generated](./images/thesis/media/image8.png){width="5.083176946631671in"
+height="2.6458333333333335in"}

+Figure : MVP

+Gantt diagrams can be useful for keeping track of tasks and focusing on critical tasks for an MVP.

+![A screenshot of a computer Description automatically generated](./images/thesis/media/image9.png){width="5.905555555555556in" height="3.160416666666667in"}

+Figure : Gantt Diagram

 ## Data Design

 The application requires a system for storing important data, which